-Lehman College is home to a diverse and engaged community of lesbian, gay, bisexual, transgender (LGBT) and allied students, staff, and faculty.
+Lehman College is home to a diverse and engaged community of lesbian, gay, bisexual, transgender, queer (LGBTQ) and allied students, staff, and faculty.
 Here students will find ways to connect with this community and get information they may need.

-Lehman College employs a part-time LGBT Outreach Coordinator who works through the Lehman College Counseling Center to foster the academic success and personal growth of LGBT students, and to offer college-wide services to enhance the campus community's understanding and appreciation of LGBT people and themselves.
-Currently, there is a LGBT Outreach Coordinator at Lehman whose office is located in the Counseling Center, Room 114 in the Old Gym Building.
-Here students will also find a resource library of books and reading materials on LGBT issues.
+Lehman College Counseling Center works to foster the academic success and personal growth of LGBTQ students, and to offer college-wide services to enhance the campus community's understanding and appreciation of LGBTQ people and themselves.

 LGBT Community and the Counseling Center

 The Counseling Center is a safe space for anyone who identifies as lesbian, gay, bisexual, transgender, or queer, or anyone who is questioning their own sexual orientation or gender identity.
 Students are encouraged to come in to talk with any of the Center's counselors to help with the journey of identity formation, sexuality and gender.
 Each semester, the Counseling Center offers support for LGBTQ students focused on the life-long journey of "coming out."